 Intellectual property rights are important to the success of our business.
-We rely on a combination of patent, copyright, trademark and trade secret laws in the United States and other jurisdictions, as well as license agreements, confidentiality procedures, non-disclosure agreements with third parties, and other contractual protections, to protect our intellectual property rights, including our proprietary technology, software, know-how and brand.
+We rely on a combination of patent, copyright, trademark and trade secret laws in the United States and other jurisdictions, as well as license agreements, confidentiality procedures, non-disclosure agreements with third parties, and other contractual protections, to protect our intellectual property, including our proprietary technology, software, know-how and brand.
 We use open source software in our services.
-Our proprietary API and the agent used by customers to upload data to our platform are licensed by us on an open source basis.
+Our API libraries and agent used by customers to send data to our proprietary platform are licensed by us on an open source basis.

-As of December 31, 2021, we own four patents, three allowed patents, six patent applications pending for examination in the United States, three pending PCT applications, and two foreign patents or patent applications.
+As of December 31, 2022, we own twenty-six patents globally, six patent applications pending for examination in the United States, three pending PCT applications, and five pending foreign patent applications.
 The pending U.S. patent applications, if issued, would be scheduled to expire between 2039 and 2041.
-Despite our pending U.S. patent applications, there can be no assurance that our patent applications will result in issued patents.
-As of December 31, 2021, we own five registered trademarks in the United States and eighty-five registered trademarks in various non-U.S. jurisdictions.
-However, as we have expanded internationally, we have been unable to register or obtain the right to use the Datadog trademark in certain jurisdictions, and as we continue to expand may face similar issues in other jurisdictions.
+Despite our pending patent applications, there can be no assurance that our patent applications will result in issued patents.
+As of December 31, 2022, we own seven registered trademarks in the United States and one hundred sixteen registered trademarks in various non-U.S. jurisdictions.
+However, as we have expanded internationally, we have been unable to register or obtain the exclusive right to use the Datadog trademark in certain jurisdictions, and as we continue to expand may face similar issues in other jurisdictions.

-Although we rely on intellectual property rights, including patents, copyrights, trademarks and trade secrets, as well as contractual protections to establish and protect our proprietary rights, we believe that factors such as the technological and creative skills of our personnel, creation of new services, features and functionality, and frequent enhancements to our platform are more essential to establishing and maintaining our technology leadership position.
+Although we rely on intellectual property rights, including patents, copyrights, trademarks and trade secrets, as well as contractual protections to establish and protect our proprietary rights, we believe that factors such as the technological and creative skills of our personnel, creation of new services, features and functionality, and frequent enhancements to our proprietary platform are more essential to establishing and maintaining our technology leadership position.

 We control access to and use of our proprietary technology and other confidential information through the use of internal and external controls, including contractual protections with employees, contractors, customers and partners.
-We require our employees, consultants and other third parties to enter into confidentiality and proprietary rights agreements and we control and monitor access to our software, documentation, proprietary technology and other confidential information.
+We require our employees, consultants and other third parties to enter into confidentiality and proprietary rights agreements and we control and monitor access to our software, internal documentation, proprietary technology and other confidential information.
 Our policy is to require all employees and independent contractors to sign agreements assigning to us any inventions, trade secrets, works of authorship, developments, processes and other intellectual property generated by them on our behalf and under which they agree to protect our confidential information.
 In addition, we generally enter into confidentiality agreements with our customers and partners.
 See the section titled "Risk Factors" for a more comprehensive description of risks related to our intellectual property.